 Microphone: Samson Q2U

 The Samson Q2U is one of the best microphones for recording podcasts at home.
-It is a dynamic microphone, which means it is not sensitive to sound and doesn’t pick up a lot of background noise.
+It is a dynamic microphone, which means it is not sensitive to sound and doesn’t pick up much background noise.
 This microphone is easy to set up and use.
 Since it is a USB microphone, you can easily plug it into your computer.
 The best part is that it is budget-friendly at less than $100 on Amazon.
-I’ve been using this microphone for 2 years, and it has not failed me once in capturing quality audio.
+I’ve been using this microphone for 2 years, and it has never failed to capture high-quality audio.
+Another option for recording solo episodes is using the voice memo app on your phone.
+Just make sure to record in a walk-in closet or a quiet place!

 Headphones: Lorelei X8 Over the Ears Headphones

 The best headphones for recording and editing audio are over-the-ear wired headphones.
-While recording, you need headphones that will help block out background noise, and you don’t have to worry about going out due to the Wi-Fi connection.
+While recording, you need headphones to block background noise, and you don’t have to worry about going out because of the Wi-Fi connection.
 My favorite is the Lorelei X8 headphones because they work great, are cost-effective, and come in a variety of cute colors.
-I was even able to find some that matched my brand colors, which was exciting!
+I even found some that matched my brand colors, which was exciting!
+If you purchase the Samson Q2U bundle, you get a great pair of over-the-ear headphones.

 Podcast Management Workflow & Organization: Trello

 The key to staying consistent with your podcast is having a good system and processes in place.
 If you aren’t tracking what you should be doing each week with your podcast and staying organized, you will become overwhelmed and struggle to publish new episodes weekly.
 Personally, I use Trello to manage my podcast.
-I use it to map out my content each month and have a checklist that I follow for each episode to ensure I am completing everything for production.
+I use it to map out my content each month and to follow a checklist for each episode to ensure I complete everything for production.
 If you’re not a Trello girly like me, there are other options, such as Asana, ClickUp, Airtable, and more.

 Now, you may be wondering why I’m mentioning an email service provider when we’re talking about podcasts.
 While podcasts are a great way to build a deeper connection with your audience, the conversation is one-sided.
 The best way to keep the conversation going with your listeners is to connect with them through your email list.
 This gives them a chance to actually respond and have a one-on-one conversation with you.
 You can get to know your listeners individually through email marketing.
-My favorite email service provider is Convertkit.
-ConvertKit offers so many great features for business owners and they just recently updated their free plan to include 10,000 subscribers!
-You can definitely start with the free plan and upgrade along the way.
+My favorite email service provider is Flodesk.
+Flodesk offers so many great features for business owners, including beautiful email templates, forms, and checkout options.

 Podcast Guest Management: The Workflow Workshop